Powder skiing on Jim Hill Mountain in late April.

 Photo: Harvesting nice turns while descending Arrowhead Mountain.
 Not bad skiing for the last weekend in April.

 Map.
-See our topo map of the area.
+See below for a topo map of the area.

 Snowmobiling.
 During the winter, the Stevens Pass Nordic Trails are closed to snowmobile use.
 Each year on April 16, however, Stevens Pass’ commercial permit expires and the parking lot and trails open up to snowmobile use.
 The scene here becomes quite different after that date.